FGRibreau/Playframework-DisplayForModel/README.md

 		public List<Member> friends;
 	}

-The @HiddenField annotation will produce a <input type="hidden" /> field.
+The @HiddenField annotation will produce a (input type="hidden") field.

 The @IgnoreField annotation will skip the field when rendering the HTML via DisplayForModel.